francescostanziola/francescostanziola.github.io/README.md

 Currently, I am exploring emerging methodologies for immersive 3D reconstructions, aligning with my deep interest in architectural representation and visual communication.

-I enjoy scuba diving, flying, electronic music production, and DJing, as ways to explore the beauty of the world.
+I enjoy scuba diving, flying, electronic music production, and DJing, as ways to explore the beauty of the world :)

 Contact: francesco.stanziola[at]uniroma1.it